department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/echo-tech-spec.md

 ---
 name: Echo Tech Spec task
 about: Template for a new tech spec for the echo team
-title: "[SUBJECT] Tech Spec"
+title: '[SUBJECT] Tech Spec'
-labels: echo, tech-spec
+labels: 'tech-spec, echo'
 assignees: ''

 ---